DyingStar-game/website/content/faq/faq.en.md

 ### What game engine do you use?

-- Currently, we use the GODOT engine.
-It's easily accessible, open-source, and documented.
-If we ever encounter technological constraints, we can modify this engine.
+- Today, we’re using version 4.5 of the [Godot](https://godotengine.org/) engine.
+It’s easily accessible, open-source, and has great documentation.

+### Why not use Unity or Unreal Engine?

+- DyingStar is an open-source project.
+It’s only natural that we want to use an open-source game engine as well.
+This therefore excludes Unity and Unreal Engine (the license we use forbids the use of Unreal Engine).
+Godot is still a young engine, but with the right expertise, it can achieve results comparable to those of major engines.
+If we ever encounter technological limitations, we’ll be able to contribute directly to Godot’s development and propose improvements on the project’s GitHub.

 ### Do you use AI?

-- **No, we forbid it**.
-We want to have human-like and original designs.
-AI also poses legal copyright issues that we don't want to deal with.
+- The use of AI in any artistic creation is strictly prohibited.
+We want to produce human-made, original designs.
+AI also raises legal copyright concerns that we prefer to avoid.

-### How can I participate in the project and where to start?
+### How can I join the project and where should I start?

-- You can join the [Discord server](https://discord.gg/K4a2mwwBAM) to interact with contributors and leads from each team.
+- You can join the [Discord server](https://discord.gg/K4a2mwwBAM) to chat with contributors and the leads of each team.
 Tasks or training may be provided.
-You can also visit the [contribution](/fr/contribute) page.
+You can also check the [contribution page](/fr/contribute).

-### Can we play the game now?
+### Can the game be played right now?

-- The game is in development, it is not yet playable, it will take some time for that.
-However, we have regular player tests to test the technologies, the content, it is announced on the [Discord server](https://discord.gg/K4a2mwwBAM) and in the news.
+- The game is currently in the design phase, so it isn’t playable yet — it’ll take some time before that happens.
+However, we do hold regular player tests to evaluate technologies and content.
+These are announced on the [Discord server](https://discord.gg/K4a2mwwBAM) and in the news section of this website.